 Miguel A. Faria, Jr., M.D. is Clinical Professor of Surgery (Neurosurgery, ret.) and Adjunct Professor of Medical History (ret.)
 Mercer University School of Medicine; Editorial Board member of Surgical Neurology International and World’s Affair Editor (SNI; 2011-); Author, Vandals at the Gates of Medicine (1995); Medical Warrior: Fighting Corporate Socialized Medicine (1997); and Cuba in Revolution: Escape From a Lost Paradise (2002). https://www.haciendapublishing.com

 This article may be cited as: Faria MA.
 China, sexpionage, and cyber wars against America.
 HaciendaPublishing.com, revised with editor’s note on February 7, 2023.
 Available from: https://haciendapublishing.com/china-spies-sexpionage-and-cyber-wars-against-america/

-Different versions of this article were published in GOPUSA.com on March 1, 2013 and the Macon Telegraph on April 28, 2013.
-The illustrations seen here were added to the article for our readers at HaciendaPublishing.com and came from a variety of sources; they do not necessarily appear in the David Wise book, Tiger Trap.
+The original version of this article was published on HaciendaPublishing.com, March 1, 2013.
+Different versions of the article were published in GOPUSA.com on March 1, 2013 and in the Macon Telegraph on April 28, 2013.
+The illustrations were added to the article for the readers at HaciendaPublishing.com and came from a variety of sources; they do not necessarily appear in the David Wise book, Tiger Trap.

 Copyright ©2013 Miguel A. Faria, Jr., M.D.

 1 thought on “China — spies, sexpionage, and cyber wars against America”